buanjautista/CCMultiworldRandomizer/Setup.md

 page](https://github.com/ArchipelagoMW/Archipelago/releases/latest) and either unzipping it or running the installer, depending on your operating system.

-Next, download the APWorld file from the [releases page of the CrossCode Archipelago project](https://github.com/CodeTriangle/CCMultiworldRandomizer/releases/latest) and put it into `custom_worlds` in your Archipelago installation folder (if you have installed an old version previously in `lib/worlds`, delete it before attempting to generate).
+Next, download the APWorld file and the template YAML from the [releases page of the CrossCode Archipelago project](https://github.com/CodeTriangle/CCMultiworldRandomizer/releases/latest) and put it into `custom_worlds` in your Archipelago installation folder (if you have installed an old version previously in `lib/worlds`, delete it before attempting to generate).

+Make sure to customize the template YAML following the guides that Archipelago provides.
+The options should be self-explanatory, but if they are not, feel free to ask.

 Then put your yamls in the `Players` directory (once again, in the root of your installation) and run the `ArchipelagoGenerate` program.
 If you need a yaml to build off of, we have some in the discord.
 The result should be